-Besides the well-known National Parks, the US Park Service also recognizes certain National Rivers such as the New River in West Virginia.
+Besides the well-known National Parks, the US Park Service also recognizes certain National Rivers such as the New River in West Virginia (As of 2021, this is the newest official National Park).
 This “park” technically includes 70,000 acres of land along the river, and the best way to see it all, in my opinion is the two-lane Route 60.

 This is my favorite day trip because you can do it so many times and never do exactly the same thing.
 Maybe one day you just drive and do some short hikes and eat lunch at the Secret Sandwich Society.
 Maybe another day you leave early and go rafting or take a boat ride at Hawk’s Nest.
 As you drive along Route 60 from Charleston, you are traveling the Midland Trail (roughly miles 60-120 on this blog post) – a National Scenic Byway, so this is pretty clearly a good trip to do.